1996 32¢ Discus Thrower

 Printing Method: Lithographed

-Appropriately, the Olympic Games centennial stamp pictures the “Discus Thrower” – the king of athletes among ancient Greeks – whose purposeful action is captured in Myron’s 5th-century B.C. statue Discobolus.
+The US issued two items for the occasion.
+One was a sheet of 20 stamps in May that depicted modern athletes.
+The other was issued on the opening day of the show and honored the games’ centennial.
+This stamp pictures the “Discus Thrower” – the king of athletes among ancient Greeks – whose purposeful action is captured in Myron’s 5th-century B.C. statue Discobolus.